KahBrightTech/cognitech-platform-all-codes-repo/Kubernetes/abishek.md

   - Storing such sensitive information in plain text in configmaps or environment variables is not secure
   - Secrets provide a way to store such sensitive information securely in the kubernetes cluster
   - **Secrets are stored in etcd in an encoded format (base64 encoded) which is more secure than plain text**
+  - For secrets the data is encrypted at thge level of etcd.
+So even if a hacker gains access to the etcd database they will not be able to read the secrets as they are encrypted.
+  - As for the yaml file it is recommended to use a strong RBAC policy to restrict access to the yaml files containing secrets.
+Only authorized personnel should have access to such files.
 #### Creating a Secret using a yaml file:
 ```yaml
 apiVersion: v1